-Organizations covered by this report Taikisha Ltd. and its group companies in Japan and overseas are covered by this report.
-Period covered in this report This report mainly covers activities conducted during FY2021 (from April 1, 2021 to March 31, 2022) and also includes some activities carried out before or after the said period.
-October 2022 The scheduled issue date of the next edition October 2023
+Taikisha Ltd. and its group companies in Japan and overseas are covered by this report.
+This report mainly covers activities conducted during FY2021 (from April 1, 2021 to March 31, 2022) and also includes some activities carried out before or after the said period.
+October 2022

-"Environmental Reporting Guidelines (Fiscal Year 2018 version)," "Environmental Accounting Guidelines 2005," and "Guidelines for Private Sector Engagement in Biodiversity (2009)" of the Ministry of the Environment, "Sustainability Reporting Standards" by Global Reporting Initiative (GRI), ISO26000, "International Integrat ed Reporting Framework" by the International Integrated Reporting Council (IIRC) Integrated Report Editorial Committee of Taikisha Ltd. Investor Relations Section, Taikisha Ltd, TEL, 81-(0)3-5338-5052
+"Environmental Reporting Guidelines (Fiscal Year 2018 version)," "Environmental Accounting Guidelines 2005," and "Guidelines for Private Sector Engagement in Biodiversity (2009)" of the Ministry of the Environment, "Sustainability Reporting Standards" by Global Reporting Initiative (GRI), ISO26000, "International Integrated Reporting Framework" by the International Integrated Reporting Council (IIRC) Integrated Report Editorial Committee of Taikisha Ltd. Investor Relations Section, Taikisha Ltd, TEL, 81-(0)3-5338-5052